Situational Graphs for Robot Navigation in Structured Indoor Environments: Experimental Validation

-\subsection{Simulated Experiments}
+\subsubsection{Simulated Experiments}

+We use the Gazebo\footnote{\url{http://gazebosim.org/}} physics simulator to re-create indoor environments.
+In all the simulated experiments robot encoders where not used and the odometry was estimated only from LiDAR.
 We conduct a total of four simulated experiments.
 Two of them were generated from the 3D mesh of two floors of actual architectural plans provided by a construction company, with different configurations of walls, rooms and corridors.
 We denote these two settings as Construction Floor-1 (\textit{CF-1}) and Construction Floor-2 (\textit{CF-2}).
 We also generated two additional simulated environments resembling typical indoor environments.
-The first one comprises six rooms and two narrow corridors and we denote it as Simulated Environment-1 (\textit{SE-1}), and the second one comprises four bigger rooms and three corridors and we refer to it as Simulated Environment-2 (\textit{SE-2}).
+The first one comprises six rooms and two narrow corridors and we denote it as Simulated Environment-1 (\textit{SE-1}) (see Fig.~\ref{fig:s-graph_sim}), and the second one comprises four bigger rooms and three corridors and we refer to it as Simulated Environment-2 (\textit{SE-2}).
 In all the simulated experiments, the legged robot is commanded to navigate through the environments performing several rounds and finally returning to the initial position.
-Also in all the simulated experiment the robot encoders were not used for the odometry, which was estimated only from LiDAR.
-As some of the baselines cannot incorporate such robot odometric constraints, we ensure in this manner a fair comparison against the baselines.
+The simulated experiments are performed mainly to validate accuracy of the algorithms with ground truth data using Absolute Trajectory Error (ATE)\cite{evo_traj_calc} due to the absence of ground truth trajectory in real experiments.